-Emilio Jacinto (Emilio Dizon Jacinto)—also known in the Katipunan as Pinkian and Dimas-Ilaw—wrote Liwanag at Dilim out of the same revolutionary world that made him, in Nicanor G. Tiongson’s phrase, the “Brains of the Katipunan”: a Tondo-born essayist and poet (15 December 1875–6 April 1899) who joined the Katipunan in 1893, served as Bonifacio’s counsellor, worked in its printing shop and library, edited the lone 1896 issue of Kalayaan, fought in Laguna, and died in Majayjay at twenty-four (Tiongson 2020).
-If we keep that political biography in view, mutya in Liwanag at Dilim reads less like a decorative flourish and more like a compressed statement of what Jacinto thought revolution had to rebuild: the ethical basis of collective life.
+Emilio Jacinto (Emilio Dizon Jacinto)—also known in the Katipunan as Pinkian and Dimas-Ilaw—wrote Liwanag at Dilim out of the same revolutionary world that made him, the “Brains of the Katipunan”.
+This is how Nicanor G. Tiongson’s sketches his life as a poet in the CCP Encyclopedia: Tondo-born essayist and poet (15 December 1875–6 April 1899) who joined the Katipunan in 1893, served as Bonifacio’s counsellor, worked in its printing shop and library, edited the lone 1896 issue of Kalayaan, fought in Laguna, and died in Majayjay at twenty-four (Tiongson 2020).
+If we keep that political biography in view, mutya [pearl] in Liwanag at Dilim reads less like a decorative flourish and more like a compressed statement of what Jacinto thought revolution had to rebuild: the ethical basis of collective life.

 The force of mutya depends on the opposition Jacinto establishes at the very opening of the essay between ningning and liwanag.
 “Ang bubog kung tinatamaan ng nag-aapoy na sikat ng araw ay nagniningning; ngunit sumusugat sa kamay ng nagaganyak na dumampot.
-Ang ningning ay maraya” (Ang Ningning at ang Liwanag).
-Here, brilliance is not merely superficial but actively dangerous: it attracts, deceives, and wounds.
+Ang ningning ay maraya” [“When shards of glass are struck by the burning rays of the sun, they glitter; yet they wound the hand of the one tempted to pick them up.
+Brilliance is deceptive.”]
+(Ang Ningning at ang Liwanag).
+Here, brilliance is not just superficial but actively dangerous: it attracts, deceives, and wounds.
 Liwanag, by contrast, enables discernment.
-It allows the eye to “mapagwari ang buong katunayan ng mga bagay-bagay.”
-This initial epistemological distinction structures the essay’s critique of power, authority, and belief.
+It allows the eye to “mapagwari ang buong katunayan ng mga bagay-bagay” [“The whole truth of things is deceptive”].
+This initial epistemological distinction structures the essay’s critique of power and authority.
 What dazzles—rank, wealth, religious display, political spectacle—cannot be trusted as a guide to truth or justice.

-Within this framework, mutya names the affective and ethical condition that allows the katawang-bayan to exist at all.
+Within this framework, mutya is the metaphor for the affective and ethical condition that allows the katawang-bayan to exist at all.
 Crisostomo notes that Jacinto consistently treats unity (pagkakaisa) as the source of political strength, while disunity opens the way for tyranny, clerical abuse, and false sovereignty (Crisostomo 2021, 266–268).
 Love, as mutya, binds individuals into a moral body capable of consent, sacrifice, and resistance.
 It is thus inseparable from Jacinto’s arguments about freedom (kalayaan) and equality (pagkakapantay), which he understands as gifts of natural law rather than privileges granted by rulers (Crisostomo 2021, 272–279).

 Read this way, mutya also clarifies Jacinto’s sustained attack on “palalong ningning”—the pomp of rulers, the glitter of wealth, the splendor of false religiosity.
-In Scholastic political theology, power detached from the common good is illegitimate, no matter how magnificent its appearance.
+In scholastic political theology, power detached from the common good is illegitimate, no matter how magnificent its appearance.
 Jacinto’s critique mirrors this position: authority that relies on display rather than love and justice is, by definition, corrupt (Crisostomo 2021, 268–271).
 Mutya, as value that does not glitter, stands in direct opposition to such authority.

 References